 What if I am too old or in poor physical condition?

 Most people are able to make a tandem skydive.
 We will assist each person in evaluating their physical limitations.
-Due to safety regulations, we may not be able to take you if your weight exceeds 220 pounds or if you are in poor health.
+Due to safety regulations, we may not be able to take you if your weight exceeds 210 lbs or if you are in poor health.
 We make this determination on a case by case basis.
 If you are height and weight proportionate, we can take people weighing up to 249 lbs for an extra fee.
 Please call us for more information.
 We have taken people as old as 90+ years of age.
 Each skydiver assumes the personal risk of skydiving.

 What is the training for Tandem?